davidgbergling/LimeBootstrapAppStore/businessfunnel/README.md

 ```

 ####Example 3
-The customer want the currency in EURO and no devider, status onhold and rejection should not be shown and the colors to be used is picked by the customer.
+The customer want the currency in EURO and no divider, status onhold and rejection should not be shown and the colors to be used is picked by the customer.

 *	currency = "€"
 *	divider = 1